 Did you know that WhatsApp offers a feature similar to Facebook Stories or Instagram Stories?
 It’s called WhatsApp Status and lets you share videos, photos, and GIFs with your contacts that disappear after 24 hours.

-In this article, we’ll show you everything you need to know to get started with WhatsApp Status videos, including how to create a video in WhatsApp, or with our free iOS app, Animoto: Social Video Editor.
+In this article, we’ll show you everything you need to know to get started with WhatsApp Status videos, including how to create a video in WhatsApp, or for free using Animoto.
 Click the links below to hop to a specific section of the article, or dive in and read it all for the full overview.

 Table of Contents: